-• Increase in the proportion of carers who say they find it easy to find information arers tell us they want to receive apport that recognises their individual recumstances, and they sometimes eeded support to navigate through the ealth and social care system. arers want to be able to help emselves too and are looking for ccess to carer courses, to support em in their caring role. arers want support with health and ellbeing particularly mental health upport for carers, both for their own ealth and with support managing aring for somebody with a mental ealth condition. arers require support with hospital scharge, starting right at the point of dmission ensuring they are kept formed and involved.
-Ongoing use of Carers Delivery Group (CDG) to ensure that all organisations work together to improve support for carers.
-People will be signposted to sources of support post-caring.
+7. Carers can access the right support at the right time - Services and Systems that work for carers What the engagement told us What will we carry forward What are our new actions Carers tell us they want to receive support that recognises their individual circumstances, that includes support to navigate through the health and social care system.
 Forging robust links with the Mental Health programme of work across the integrated care system to ensure carers' needs are recognised.
+Carers want to be able to help themselves too and are looking for access to carer courses, to support them in their caring role.
+Ongoing use of Carers Delivery Group (CDG) to ensure that all organisations work together to improve and join up support for carers wherever possible.
 The Carers Delivery Group will seek to influence the information provided to carers around the differing care pathways across the system.
-Targeted work to raise the profile of the Carers Passports within hospital and GP services.
-To ensure that carers are supported to plan for emergencies.
-Work alongside LOROS and the Carers Matters to carers supporting a loved one at the end of life.
+Targeted work to raise the profile of the Carers Carers want support with health and wellbeing particularly mental health support for carers, as their caring role can have a negative impact on them at Passports within hospital and GP services.
+To ensure that carers are supported to plan for emergencies. times.
+This can often be crucial when caring for somebody with a mental health condition, or for a great deal of time.
+People will be signposted to sources of support post-caring.
+Work alongside LOROS and the Carers Matters Stakeholder group to understand what matters to carers supporting a loved one at the end of life.
+Carers require support with hospital discharge, starting right at the point of admission ensuring they are kept informed and involved.
 Roll out of Young Carers passport across Leicester, Leicestershire, and Rutland.
+How will we know this has worked?